php-dev-br/laravel-doc-pt-br/validation.md

 The first argument passed to the `make` method is the data under validation.
 The second argument is the validation rules that should be applied to the data.

-After checking if the request validation failed, you may use the `withErrors` method to flash the error messages to the session.
+After checking if the request failed to pass validation, you may use the `withErrors` method to flash the error messages to the session.
 When using this method, the `$errors` variable will automatically be shared with your views after redirection, allowing you to easily display them back to the user.
 The `withErrors` method accepts a validator, a `MessageBag`, or a PHP `array`.

-<a name="automatic-redirection"></a>
-### Automatic Redirection

-If you would like to create a validator instance manually but still take advantage of the automatic redirection offered by the `ValidatesRequest` trait, you may call the `validate` method on an existing validator instance.
-If validation fails, the user will automatically be redirected or, in the case of an AJAX request, a JSON response will be returned:

-    Validator::make($request->all(), [
-        'title' => 'required|unique:posts|max:255',
-        'body' => 'required',
-    ])->validate();

-<a name="named-error-bags"></a>
-### Named Error Bags
+#### Named Error Bags

 If you have multiple forms on a single page, you may wish to name the `MessageBag` of errors, allowing you to retrieve the error messages for a specific form.
 Simply pass a name as the second argument to `withErrors`: